-- Confirm that the correct shooter is shooting - Enforce the rules for absent shooters - Record the results of each shot accurately - Sound the "LOST" target buzzer on all missed targets - Ensure calls are heard by both shooter and gallery alike. - Conform to the protest procedures outlined in 6.13 above at such time that they are lodged. - Adjudicate 1st or 2nd Barrel Malfunctions - Adjudicate "NO BIRDS" - Ensure shooters are not disturbed - Ensure that all shooters safely handle all firearms.
+- 8.1.
+Shoot hosts shall conduct their USHA sanctioned event in accordance with the rules and directives defined herein. - 8.2.
+Hosts will appoint a Shoot Director.
+The Shoot Director should be knowledgeable in all aspects of the game and its governing rules.
+Shoot Directors will act as the head referee and/or appoint a panel to do so, coordinate the appointment of ring referees, establish Shoot and Protest Committees, and assist the host to bring about a safe, efficient, and rules-compliant shooting event. - 8.3.
+Referees have the following responsibilities: - Confirm that the correct shooter is shooting - Enforce the rules for absent shooters - Record the results of each shot accurately - Sound the "LOST" target buzzer on all missed targets - Ensure calls are heard by both shooter and gallery alike. - Conform to the protest procedures outlined in 6.13 above at such time that they are lodged. - Adjudicate 1st or 2nd Barrel Malfunctions - Adjudicate "NO BIRDS" - Ensure shooters are not disturbed - Ensure that all shooters safely handle all firearms. - 8.4.

-8.4.
 The Shoot Committee will be composed of two or more shooters in addition to the Shoot Director.
 This committee should be varied at each shoot.
-Their primary task is to adjust/tune the machines prior to each day's race and in between cranks when necessary.-At no time should a shooter not on the committee attempt to adjust a machine or its controller without prior authorization from the venue operator, Shoot Director, etc. Adjusting machines between the cranks is not a decision to be taken lightly.
+Their primary task is to adjust/tune the machines prior to each day's race and in between cranks when necessary.
+At no time should a shooter not on the committee attempt to adjust a machine or its controller without prior authorization from the venue operator, Shoot Director, etc. Adjusting machines between the cranks is not a decision to be taken lightly.
 These adjustments should occur infrequently and only after consideration of all possible impacts and the shoot committee determines that the change is necessary and the potential impact for all shooters is as equal as possible.

-8.5.
-When using manually-loaded machines, event hosts will ensure that "NO BIRDS" are re-loaded when:

-a.
-A machine or target malfunctions on the first bird of a given crank.

-b.
-It is necessary to keep at least three machines in play (following multiple "NO BIRDS", for instance) for each target needed to complete the crank.
+- 8.5.
+When using manually-loaded machines, event hosts will ensure that "NO BIRDS" are re-loaded when: - a.
+A machine or target malfunctions on the first bird of a given crank. - b.
+It is necessary to keep at least three machines in play (following multiple "NO BIRDS", for instance) for each target needed to complete the crank. - 8.6.

-8.6.
 When using auto-loading machines, event hosts will not swap out a machine until AFTER the shooter has completed his or her crank.
-However, machines may be turned off mid crank to avoid possible damage to them and to dissipate additional distraction to the shooter.

-8.7.
-Event hosts will not charge shooters for "NO BIRDS" resulting from machine or target malfunctions.

-8.8.
-Event hosts will conform to the Ring Layout dimensions addressed in Part II Section 1 of this document (see diagrams also).

-8.9.
-Mandatory or compulsory purses are prohibited at USHA-sanctioned events.
+However, machines may be turned off mid crank to avoid possible damage to them and to dissipate additional distraction to the shooter. - 8.7.
+Event hosts will not charge shooters for "NO BIRDS" resulting from machine or target malfunctions. - 8.8.
+Event hosts will conform to the Ring Layout dimensions addressed in Part II Section 1 of this document (see diagrams also). - 8.9.
+Mandatory or compulsory purses are prohibited at USHA-sanctioned events. - 8.10.

-8.10.
 A "Missed Target" buzzer or noisemaker, operated by the scorekeeper, is required for each ring in use.
-These devices are necessary to alert both the shooter and fellow competitors alike how the shot was scored.
+These devices are necessary to alert both the shooter and fellow competitors alike how the shot was scored. - 8.11.

-8.11.
 Event hosts will collect and submit to the USHA any applicable Association fees and event scores in a timely manner.
-A template is available from USHA.
+A template is available from USHA. - 8.12.

-8.12.
 Event hosts will submit to the USHA the complete scores for each sanctioned event in a timely manner.